hertzbinnon/test_integration/README.md

 # test_integration
-It is a recording for my study of streaming media.
+It is a record for my study about streaming media.
 It include all of the archivements of theory,paper,protocol, also include source code,pacth,tools,buildings script.